 Consider whether you might be injured.
 While adrenaline can keep you from feeling sore muscles or whiplash that you might be able to ignore for a while, you shouldn’t try to move if you think you may have more serious injuries.

 Next, check on your passengers.
 Ask them whether they think they are hurt and look them over to see if there are any visible injuries that need to be addressed.
 If there are serious injuries, do not attempt to move your vehicle or move the injured person until an ambulance arrives.
+If you’re neck starts to hurt, call a car accident lawyer in San Diego that is available today.

 Once you’ve made sure that everyone in your car is okay, exit your vehicle to check on the driver and passengers in the other vehicle.